CaptainDario/real-time-street-sign-detection-flutter-app/README.md

 4. Run `cd ../../; flutter pub get` in this app's directory

 Now you should be able to run the app.

+## FAQ

+1. If you have a problem with the `tflite_flutter_helper`-plugin copy the `TfliteFlutterHelperPlugin.kt` into the pubcache folder of it.